jywang77/my-med-manager/README.md

 # To do

-- Logout
+- Logout --> doesn't seem to actually be logging out
-- Authenticate user to unlock hidden paths
+- Authenticate user to unlock hidden paths -> if(req.isAuthenticated()) --> page goes blank for some reason
-- Update secret code (users.js)
 - Finish calendar